EVela0/Fall-Forest/README.md

 Call tree.fallLeaves(0)

-Output: “The forest sleeps for winter.”
+Output: “The forest sleeps for the winter.”

 Output: “--- spring time ---”